oke-aditya/pytorch_detr/README.md

 # pytorch_detr

+### Under Construction.

-Fine Tune Detr for your task
+Fine Tune Detr for your task.